Iran clerics urge unity as nuclear scientist buried

 OIL EMBARGO

-U.S. and European efforts to impose an oil embargo have been proceeding, though many countries fear that to stop purchasing Iranian crude could badly hurt their own economies.
+U.S. and European efforts to cripple Iran's finances by discouraging or banning countries and firms from importing its oil have been proceeding, though China, Iran's biggest customer, is reluctant to oblige and other countries too fear that to stop purchasing Iranian crude could badly hurt their own economies.

 Japan's policy on Iranian oil was left in doubt on Friday after the prime minister distanced himself from his finance minister's pledge to reduce oil imports in support of the U.S. push to prevent Iran from making nuclear weapons.